ETS-Android2/Covider/README.md

 # The Detailed Steps to Run the App - PART 3
 Lastly, you must turn on the **wifi** and **notification** to make the app fully function.

+For Mac, please See the [Video](https://www.youtube.com/watch?v=TNIz3P2r4rU) for Fixing Network Problem on Android Emulator - No Internet Error